zuiko21/minimOS/hard/acapulco.md

 **must be done by the Firmware** during *cold boot*, so the OS *driver* does not have to check for other than the generic 6845 registers.

+### Video signal generation

+Despite being a **4 bpp** screen, the use of an *attribute area* makes VRAM format as simple as a **bitmap** one.
+Thus, during CRTC addressing, RAM data is latched into a **'165 shift register** as usual.
+However, instead of sending its serial output directly to the VGA connector, it is used for *multiplexing* the nibbles read from the *colour RAM* (in parallel with the regular RAM), and those 4 bits (representing either *foreground* or *background* color) are sent to the _makeshift **DAC**_.
+The colour RAM output is, by the way, *latched* at the same time as the shift register.

+_**Cursor** circuitry is TBD_, certainly with the assistance of the 6x45 hardware.
+Most likely will involve some XOR gate between the shift register and the *colour multiplexer*, actually swapping fore- and background colours (much like the ZX Spectrum's `INVERSE` or `FLASH` modes).
+Ditto for **blanking**, not sure if via some AND gate or by totally disabling the colour mux.

 ### Palette for the *Colour RAM*

 For moderate bandwith and attractive presentation, a **GRgB palette** is used -- the